dynamiqs/dynamiqs/README.md

 High-performance quantum systems simulation with JAX.

 **Dynamiqs** is a Python library for **GPU-accelerated** and **differentiable** quantum simulations.
-Solvers are available for the Schrödinger equation, the Lindblad master equation, and the stochastic master equation.
+Solvers are available for the Schrödinger equation, the Lindblad master equation, the stochastic master equation, and others.
 The library is built with [JAX](https://jax.readthedocs.io/en/latest/index.html) and the main solvers are based on [Diffrax](https://github.com/patrick-kidger/diffrax).

 Documentation is available on our website, <https://www.dynamiqs.org>; see the [Python API](https://www.dynamiqs.org/stable/python_api/index.html) for a list of all implemented functions.